 - 1/2 cup sweetened condensed milk

-- Melt 1/2 stick of butter in bottom of 8 x 8 glass baking pan.
+- Melt 1/2 stick of butter in the bottom of an 8 x 8 glass baking pan.

 - Stir in 1/4 cup sugar with a fork.

-- Add in 1 cup self-rising flour and stir with fork until well mixed.
+- Add in 1 cup self-rising flour and stir with a fork until well mixed.

-- Press into bottom of the glass pan.
+- Press into the bottom of the glass pan.

-- Evenly layer 1/2 cup milk chocolate chips then 2/3 cup sweetened coconut flake then 1/2 cup sweetened condensed milk.
+- Evenly layer 1/2 cup milk chocolate chips, then 2/3 cup sweetened coconut flakes, then 1/2 cup sweetened condensed milk.

 - Bake 350 degrees for 15 to 20 minutes until golden brown.
-After cooling loosen edges with a knife before cutting and serving.
+After cooling, loosen the edges with a knife before cutting and serving.

 Step-by-Step Photo Guide